 SSL Error Detection:

 In addition to monitoring certificate expiration, UptimeRobot also monitors for SSL errors on a website.
 An SSL error is an issue that arises when a browser isn't able to establish a secure connection with a website due to issues with the website’s SSL certificate.
 This could be because the certificate is expired, invalid, or improperly configured.
 When an SSL error is detected, the monitor switches to DOWN status and sends a notification.
+One common cause of SSL errors is incorrect URL formatting.
+SSL monitoring requires the URL to include https://.
+Without this prefix, UptimeRobot cannot check the SSL certificate, and monitoring will fail.
+Ensure that URLs are formatted correctly to avoid such errors.

 To troubleshoot and fix SSL errors, you can refer to our blog post: SSL Certificate Errors